 Originally from Kenya, I’m a professional artist living in Manchester, in the UK.
 I love to create vibrant, intricate pieces inspired by everyday interactions and emotions.
 My work is available as a collection of gift and homeware items, as prints, or in original form.
-I also offer commissions and bespoke work.

 What’s your artistic background?